This leaflet is for patients who have been diagnosed with convergence weakness.

 - After doing these exercises it is important to look into the distance to relax your eyes.

 - Keep both eyes open all the time.

 - Don’t rush, take your time – move the target in very slowly towards your nose so that you accurately recognise when you are seeing two of the target.

 - Be patient – you will not be able to keep the target one and get to your nose immediately.
 It will take time and practice.

-What to do if your target is not single at arm’s length:
+What should I do if I can’t keep the target single at arm’s length?

-If you have any questions about your treatment, please ask your Orthoptist or contact us on the phone numbers below.
+If you have any questions about your treatment, please ask your Orthoptist or contact us directly on 01205 446474.